franzbu/EnhancedSpaces.spoon/README.md

 The following lines show the default keyboard shortcuts for the automatic resizing and positioning of windows.

-As before, you do not need to add these lines to your `init.lua` unless you want to apply changes.
+As before, you don't need to add these lines to your `init.lua` unless you want to apply changes.

 ```lua
   ...